cbanowsky/crush/README.md

 I am still working on adding some more features/cleaning up the stylesheets...initial commit is for those who don't mind making their own modifications.

+##

+I have fixed many of the responsive issues.
+If any other issues arise please let me know and I will fix it.

 enjoy.